epichoxha/CobaltParrot/README.md

-# AggressorNotification
+# CobaltParrot

-Aggressor Notification Scripts for cobaltstrike.
+CobaltParrot Aggressor Notification Scripts for cobaltstrike.
 Can be run on cobaltstrike client OR the team server(headless)

 ### cobaltparrot.cna
 An aggressor script to send initial beacon callback notifications via Discord